If your struggling with depression issues, please take our survey to see the severity

 Minimise social media use

 Limit the time that you spend on social media.
 You will be more depressed when you see your friends posting their happy moments on social media.
 If this is the case, consider reviewing your social media habits.
-Do not victimize yourself instead learn how to fight with your depression.
+Do not victimize yourself instead learn how to fight your depression.

 Consider light exposure